Coherence Optimization and Best Complex Antipodal Spherical Codes: Numerical Evaluation

 It can be seen from the results that our approach reaches the composite bound~\eqref{eq:LowerBoundWhereWelchBoundFails} most often.
 In cases where the bound could not be reached, we obtained slightly better results with the approach of~\cite{medra_flexible_2014}.
 The algorithm of~\cite{dhilon_constructing_2008} shows in general the worst performance within this comparison.
 However, with exception of $N=4$ and $M=20$, there are no significant negative outliers for the investigated range of $N$ and $M$.

-As drawback, it needs to be mentioned that the proposed BCASC search approach is, especially for large combinations of $N$ and $M$, computational costly.
+As drawback, it needs to be mentioned that the numerical integration in the proposed BCASC search approach is, especially for large combinations of $N$ and $M$, computational costly.
 Therefore, the choice of the numerical search algorithm depends on the needed level of coherence and the available computational resources.
-In the previous Section~\ref{sec:Approx}, an approximation is proposed which may reduce the needed computation time.
-This approach is investigated in the following.
+The influence of the numerical integration on the performance of the search algorithm is investigated in the following.